dubsnipe/marshprinter/README.md

 If the construction procedure is simple, you can write it down in this section.
 However, if you think it will need more details, you can create a file named 'build.txt' where you can elaborate on the construction procedure details.

 Likewise, if the procedure for utilizing the associated software to the project is simple you can write down the details in this section.
-If said instructions are too long, you can create a file named 'usage.txt' and reference it from this section..
+If said instructions are too long, you can create a file named 'usage.txt' and reference it from this section.

 Folders
 ========

-The folder structure is very important for your project. because it will allow you to organize your projects and will also allow others to easily share changes or improvements.
+The folder structure is very important for your project, because it will allow you to organize your projects and will also allow others to easily share changes or improvements.
 This structure isn't set in stone, however, so you can modify it so it suits your needs.

 Remember that inside every folder we strongly recommend you to include a file named 'readme.txt' where you can detail its contents.

-Within the folder structure we recommend to include at least the following foldres:
+Within the folder structure we recommend to include at least the following folders:

 * *doc*: Use this folder to enter all the documentation that you consider as necessary for your project.
 We recommend that you use free/open formats such as .odf or .txt files.
 If you wish to create it as a web page, name your main page as 'index.html' so it can be easily accessed in case someone copies the contents of the folders into a web server.
 * *src*: Place into this folder all the control software's source code for your Open Hardware project.
 If you use an IDE such as Eclipse or Arduino, copy your project's folder inside the src folder.